 Abstract

-Inflammatory bowel disease (IBD) is a long-term condition of the digestive tract.
-To reduce flare-ups and improve health, people need to follow their treatment plans consistently.
-Mobile health (mHealth) apps can support this through features such as reminders and medication tracking.
-This project designed and evaluated an mHealth app intended to support medication adherence for people with IBD.
-The app was built with React Native (a software framework for mobile apps) and evaluated through task-based usability testing, two standard questionnaires, the mHealth App Usability Questionnaire (MAUQ) and the Perceived Competence Scale (PCS), and semi-structured interviews.
-Fifteen participants completed nine tasks to assess how easy the app was to use and how well its features worked.
-Participants reported high usability and competence, with mean scores of 5.54 on the MAUQ and 5.62 on the PCS on seven-point Likert scales.
-There was a strong positive relationship between usability and perceived competence: participants who found the app easier to use also tended to feel more capable of managing their treatment.
+Inflammatory Bowel Disease (IBD) is a long-term condition affecting the digestive system.
+Staying on prescribed treatment helps prevent flare-ups and improves health.
+Mobile health (mHealth) apps can support treatment adherence with features like reminders and medication tracking.
+This project designed and evaluated an mHealth app to support medication adherence for people with IBD.
+The app was built in React Native, a framework for building mobile apps.
+We evaluated it through task-based usability testing, standardized questionnaires—the mHealth App Usability Questionnaire (MAUQ) and the Perceived Competence Scale (PCS)—and semi-structured interviews.
+Fifteen participants completed nine tasks to assess the app’s usability and functionality.
+On 7-point rating scales, average scores were 5.54 on the MAUQ and 5.62 on the PCS, indicating high perceived usability and competence.
+There was also a strong positive relationship between perceived usability and perceived competence: participants who rated the app as easier to use also felt more capable of managing their medication with it.